KodariAI/kodaridocs/src/main/resources/docs/minecraft/configs/betonquest.md

 This can and will be a little confusing, so you should name your options, conditions and events in a way which you will understand in the future.
 Don't worry though, if you make some mistake in configuration, the plugin will tell you this when running /q reload.

 Binding Conversations to NPCs🔗
-Conversations can be assigned to NPCs created with Citizens.
-This is done in the npcs section:
+Conversations can be assigned to NPCs.
+This is done in the npc_conversations section:

 Example

-npcs:
+npc_conversations:
-  0: innkeeper
+  Hans: mayorHans
-  4: mayorHans
+A NPC will only react to right clicks by default.
+This can be changed by setting npcs.accept_left_click in the "config.yml" to true.
-The first part is the ID of the NPC.
-To acquire the NPCs ID select the NPC using /npc select, then run /npc id.
-The second part is the identifier of the corresponding conversation name as defined in the conversations section.

 You can assign the same conversation to multiple NPCs.
-It is not possible to assign multiple conversations to one npc.
+It is not possible to assign multiple conversations to one NPC.
 For this purpose, have a look at cross-conversation-pointers though.

 Conversation displaying🔗
 BetonQuest provides different conversation styles, so called "conversationIO's".
 They differ in their visual style and the way the player interacts with them.

 BetonQuest uses the menu style by default.
 If ProtocolLib is not installed, the chest style will be used.
-You can change this setting globally by changing the default_conversation_IO option in the config.yml file.
+You can change this setting globally by changing the default_io option in the "config.yml" file.

 It is also possible to override this setting per conversation.
 Add a conversationIO: <type> setting to the conversation file at the top of the YAML hierarchy (which is the same level as quester or first options).